go-critic/go-critic/docs/overview.md

 will trigger suggestion to use switch statement.
 `ifElseChain` is syntax-only checker (fast).<a name="importShadow-ref"></a>
 ## importShadow
-Detects when imported package names shadowed in assignments
+Detects when imported package names shadowed in assignments.

 **Before:**
 ```go